About Us

 Principles of Faith

 The Way Council has certain principles of faith that explain our positions and direct the conduct we expect among our members.
-Below is a series of for/against statements that explain these principles of faith.
+Below is a series of singular and for/against statements that explain these principles of faith.

 • We are for ‘pronomianism’: We allow debate with regards to who is responsible in what ways to upholding Elohim’s Torah commands and how that plays out practically in the lives of disciples today, but the bottom line is we all agree that the whole Torah is meant to be everlasting in the olam hazeh (present age).